 - Intelligence can improve repair and maintenance efficiency: Collecting and actively reviewing data from machinery operations can help you proactively identify maintenance issues before they occur.
 In the short term, this gives you the benefit of more predictability and control over production downtime.
 Long term, with enough data on hand, you can schedule maintenance more efficiently and optimize your MRO processes.

 - Streamlined data entry and storage: By committing to data-driven manufacturing, you must, by necessity, standardize data collection processes (more on that shortly).
 By doing so, you will inherently streamline all processes around your data, easing the burdens of ad-hoc, manual data entry and processing.

-Do you want to become a data-driven manufacturer but not sure where to start?
+Do you want to become a data-driven manufacturer but are not sure where to start?
 We can help.
-With over 30 years of experience in industrial maintenance, ATS has the people, processes and technologies to capture, analyze and improve key performance indicators for optimal production productivity.
+With over three decades of experience in industrial maintenance, ATS has the people, processes and technologies to capture, analyze and improve key performance indicators for optimal production productivity.
 For more information, contact us today.